Cloud Automation Extends Intelligent MonitoringDecember 8, 2013

 In today’s cloud environment an idea can quickly transform itself into software.
 The small developer can generate and run the application on a PaaS platform or on an Amazon cloud micro-instance.
-At first the idea can be pitched to potential users at very low cost.
+At first, the idea can be pitched to potential users at a very low cost.
 Product operations can easily track and support the first users, making sure that the service is available and fits the users’ needs.
 The R&D team of the newly established start-up can work directly on the production servers.
 The new global SaaS grows at a steady pace while adding more and more customers, hence new global users.

 The cloud, specifically the Amazon AWS cloud, contains an “endless amount of resources” and together with its elastic manner supports exponential growth of a new online web service.
 The new SaaS organization must plan ahead for good times, to be able to accommodate rapid growth as its customer base expands.